- Confidentiality of Records

 In all cases, the Museum will strive to maintain the highest professional standards as set by the American Association of Museums.

 All new or changed exhibits will be promoted in every possible media within budget constraints.

 The relative success of each temporary or rotating exhibit will be reviewed in order to improve the quality of future exhibits using attendance figures, visitor evaluations, media coverage and other methods of evaluation as may be devised.

 The Museum Director and the Museum staff, with the approval of the Library Director, are authorized by the Board of Trustees to develop procedures to carry out these exhibit policies.

 Approved by the Library Board of Trustees October 27, 2010

 The High Point Public Library is pleased to accept gifts and donations with the following conditions:

-- Gifts of cash or other financial vehicles may be donated through the Friends of the Library to be spent as directed by the donor and agreed to by the library.
+- Gifts such as cash, checks, stocks or other financial contributions may be donated through the Friends of the Library to be spent as directed by the donor and agreed to by the library.

 From time to time library customers will request specific library resources not owned by the High Point Public Library.
-These resources include, but are not limited to, specific book titles, books on specific subjects, specific periodicals or individual articles, genealogical records on microform, videos, audiotapes, and compact discs.
-Whenever fiscally feasible and appropriate, the library will purchase the requested items for the library’s collections.
-Items that are no longer available for purchase, or are not appropriate for permanent inclusion in the library’s collections may be borrowed from another library through the interlibrary loan system.
+Whenever fiscally feasible and appropriate, the Library will purchase the requested items for its collection.
+Items no longer available for purchase or not appropriate for permanent inclusion in the Library’s collection may be borrowed from another library through the interlibrary loan system.